Key Takeaways

 Modern Trends Shaping Virginia Funerals (2025–2026)

-The "Death Care" industry in Virginia is currently undergoing a massive shift.
+The "Death Care" industry in Virginia is currently undergoing a move.
 Families are moving away from traditional "open-casket" services in favor of more personalized, tech-driven, and eco-friendly options.

 The Green Revolution